Gut Microbiota Differs Between Parkinson's Disease Patients and Healthy Controls in Northeast China

 Revision editor(s): Fcuevas3

-Abundance in Group 1: increased abundance in patients with Parkinson's disease
+Abundance in Group 1: decreased abundance in Parkinson's Disease subjects

 Revision editor(s): Fcuevas3